mcustiel/phiremock-codeception-extension/README.md

             start_delay: 1 # default to 0
             expectations_path: /my/expectations/path # defaults to tests/_expectations
             server_factory: \My\FactoryClass # defaults to 'default'
+            extra_instances: [] # deaults to an empty array
+            suites: [] # defaults to an empty array
+            certificate: /path/to/cert # defaults to null
+            certificate_key: /path/to/cert-key # defaults to null
+            cert_passphrase: 'my-pass' # defaults to null
 ```
 Note: Since Codeception version 2.2.7, extensions configuration can be added directly in the suite configuration file.
 That will avoid phiremock to be started for every suite.